datnguyen2k3/Minswap-Entry-Task/dex/docs/dex.md

   + `SwapToToken`: swap ADA to token.
 - Validation:
   + `Add`:
-    * Check inputs just have one UTxO has one Authen token.
-Set this UTxO as the Pool Liquidity UTxO.
+    * Check inputs and outputs of transaction just have one Pool Liquidity UTxO has same policyId.
     * Calculate the amount of token to be added to the Pool Liquidity UTxO
     * Validate the ration between the trade token and ADA in inputs need to equal the ration of Liquidity Pool.
-    * Mint LP token to the user by the ration of added Token and reserve token in LP.
+    * Validate the ration between the added token and the reserve token in LP equals the ration between the minted LP token and the total supply of LP token.
+    * Validate the total supply of LP token is added correctly.
   + `Remove`:
-    * Check if the input UTxO is the same as the Pool Liquidity UTxO.
+    * Check inputs and outputs of transaction just have one Pool Liquidity UTxO has same policyId.
     * Calculate the amount of token to be removed to the Pool Liquidity UTxO
-    * Validate the ration between the burned LP token and the total supply of LP token equals the ration of the removed token and the reserve token in LP.
+    * Validate the ration between the burned LP token and the total supply of LP token equals the ration of the removed token, ADA and the reserve token, ADA in LP.
-    * Burn LP token from the user.
+    * Validate the total supply of LP token is removed correctly.
   + `SwapToAda`:
-    * Check if the input UTxO is the same as the Pool Liquidity UTxO.
+    * Check inputs and outputs of transaction just have one Pool Liquidity UTxO has same policyId.
-    * Calculate the amount of ADA to be swapped.
+    * Calculate the amount of ADA to be added and the amount of token to be removed in the Pool Liquidity UTxO.
-    * Validate the ration between the input trade token amount and trade token reserve equals to the ration between the received ADA amount and ADA reserve.
+    * Validate the amount of removed ADA need to match with the amount of added trade token.
-    * Swap token to ADA.
+    * Validate the total supply of LP token is not changed.
   + `SwapToToken`:
-    * Check if the input UTxO is the same as the Pool Liquidity UTxO.
+    * Check inputs and outputs of transaction just have one Pool Liquidity UTxO has same policyId.
-    * Calculate the amount of token to be swapped.
+    * Calculate the amount of token to be added and the amount of ADA to be removed in the Pool Liquidity UTxO.
-    * Validate the ration between the input ADA amount and ADA reserve equals to the ration between the received trade token amount and trade token reserve.
+    * Validate the amount of removed token need to match with the amount of added ADA.
-    * Swap ADA to token.
+    * Validate the total supply of LP token is not changed.

 ### 3.4 Transactions